We have plenty of incentives to make being a partner family exciting and worth while for everyone involved if you choose to take us

 Same with puppies.
 Birth can be a wonderful experience with healthy live puppies.

-It can also turn into a nightmare where we loose puppies or the mother.
+It can also turn into a nightmare where we loose puppies or the mother if things go wrong and are not handled correctly.

 A hundred things can go wrong during delivery as easily as they can go as expected.
 Sometimes experience and quick thinking is